esper-io/console_docs/docs/provisioning-methods/factory-reset.md

 It is required to factory reset the device before provisioning.
 Here are the instructions for how to factory reset a device.
 These steps use a typical Android device using a Pixel 3 running Android 9 as an example.

-Step 1: Open up the Settings app, and select ‘System.’
+Step 1: Open up the Settings application, and select ‘System.’

 ![SystemSettings](./images/reset/1-factory-reset.png)